 This course is an advanced study of the techniques and methodologies used in studio and live recording of sound and music.
 Students will be expected to work both individually and collaboratively in the recording and mastering of live or studio music recording projects.
-Topics will include advanced knowledge of multi-track recording, studio acoustics, sound design, digital mixing consoles, microphone placement techniques, signal processors, monitoring, talkback systems, and studio session procedures.
+Topics will include advanced knowledge of multitrack recording, studio acoustics, sound design, digital mixing consoles, microphone placement techniques, signal processors, monitoring, talkback systems, and studio session procedures.
 Prerequisites: MUS219.

-MUS238, Audio Mixing and Processingcr.)
+MUS238, Audio Mixing and Processinger.)

-Gen Ed Competency: Creativity This is advanced-level course in audio and music mixing and signal processing.
+Gen Ed Competency: Creativity

+This is advanced-level course in audio and music mixing and signal processing.
 Students will be expected to take pre-recorded multi-track audio and music production files and edit, mix, process, and master them at a professional level.
 Topics will include advanced-level sound design, multi-track digital mixing and signal processing, including audio compression, equalization, filtering, reverb, echo, delay, flanging, modulation, pitch shifting, chorus, and other digital effects.
-Prerequisites: MUS219 (may be taken concurrently).
-(New course, Fall 2017; Updated April 2018)
+Prerequisites: MUS219 (may be taken concurrently)